joeblew999/pb-stack/mod/_template/source-remote/test02-envs/README.md

 ## BUGS

-BUG: Does not get the values from the .env in the parent folder
+BUG: Does not pick up ENV variable from the parent folder.

 ```sh
 task